openconfig/featureprofiles/feature/experimental/tunnel/otg_tests/tunnel_interface_based_ipv4_gre_encapsulation_test/README.md

 Tunnel Destination
 Directly on Tunnel interface or Tunnel Group
 Configure such 32 tunnel interfaces
-Filter match and action
-Filter is able to match the source and destination IP ranges or prefix lists Filter is able to divert traffic to IPv4 Next HOP Filter is able to count the packet
-Filter diverting traffic to IPv4 NH
-Configure static route with IPv4 NH pointing to Tunnel interfaces Filter application to specific interface
-Apply filter on IPv4 AF on DUT-PORT1
-Send 1000 IPv4 flows from tester on ATE-PORT1 connected to DUT-PORT1 where GRE Encap filter is applied with the traffic profile documented
+Configure static route with IPv4 NH pointing to Tunnel interfaces Send 1000 IPv4 flows from tester on ATE-PORT1 connected to DUT-PORT1 where GRE Encap filter is applied with the traffic profile documented
 IPv4 flows are made of 5 tuples
 Source IP address